 I felt stuck because I didn’t know what else I could do.
 I wanted remote work but doubted myself because I didn’t feel like I had “real skills” that translated well on paper.
 In my head, I was “just a middle school teacher.”
 I couldn’t understand how to make my teaching skills seem important in a business environment.

 What a difference several years makes — I now firmly believe that teachers can do almost anything they want when it comes to freelancing!
 So many educator skills translate well to business.
 (Project management is my sweet spot, but back to my story…)

 Off to coding bootcamp

-Taking stock of my options I figured that tech skills were the most remote-friendly.
+Taking stock of my options back in 2015, I figured that tech skills were the most remote-friendly.
 Programming bootcamps were becoming really popular at the time and I like the idea of making a quick career transition as I couldn’t stomach the idea of going back to a regular university, nor taking years to make a change.